EliasBelz/smudge/README.md

 Built by Elias Belzberg, Kathryn Koehler, Will Safranek, Lucas Youngers

 # Installation Guide
-- Navigate to about:debugging in Firefox.
+- Navigate to about:debugging#/runtime/this-firefox in Firefox (Paste “about:debugging#/runtime/this-firefox” into the navigation bar).
-- Click "This Firefox" in the sidebar.
+- Select "Load Temporary Add-on...".
-- Click "Load Temporary Add-on...".
+- Navigate to the manifest.json inside the Extension directory in this repo.
-- Navigate to the manifest.json inside of the Firefox directory.
+- Select "Open".
-- Click "Open".
+- Now you’re browsing with Smudge ;)
 - When you wish to reload the extension, pull the most recent version or save your changes, then click "Reload" on the extension menu.

 # Workflow